sourcehut-mirrors/chawan/README.md

 requires "https://git.sr.ht/~bptato/chame"
 ```

-Then, check the nimdoc for the API. <- TODO: publish this somewhere as a
+Then, check the [documentation](https://bptato.srht.site/htmlparser.html) for
-separate document.
+a description of the API.

 ## Features